Breaking: Tinubu Appoints Major General Fadewa as Homeland Security Adviser

 Key role in intelligence reform at ONSA

-Between 2015 and 2021, he served as Principal General Staff Officer to the National Security Adviser at the Office of the National Security Adviser (ONSA), where he played a central role in reshaping Nigeria’s intelligence framework.
+Between 2015 and 2021, he served as the Principal General Staff Officer to the National Security Adviser at the Office of the National Security Adviser (ONSA), where he played a central role in reshaping Nigeria’s intelligence framework.

 He was instrumental in the establishment of the Intelligence Fusion Centre, which brought together agencies including the Defence Intelligence Agency, National Intelligence Agency, Department of State Services, the Nigeria Police Force, and the Armed Forces to improve coordinated security responses.